Vaughan Williams Singers is a mixed-voice chamber choir based in the market town of Dorking in the Surrey Hills.

 We are named after Dorking’s most illustrious musical resident, the composer Ralph Vaughan Williams, whose choral music features in our repertoire.

 Vaughan Williams Singers was founded in January 2018 by its Musical Director, Ian Assersohn and respected choral consultant Amy Bebbington.

 Vaughan Williams Singers rehearses weekly during term-time on Tuesday evenings at The Priory School in Dorking.

-Be a member of The Vaughan Williams Singers
+Becoming a member of The Vaughan Williams Singers

 A brief summary of the choir's ethos